 This course is intended for anyone who is new to software development and wants, or needs, to gain an understanding of programming fundamentals and object-oriented programming concepts.
 They will typically be high school students, post-secondary school students, or career changers, with no prior programming experience.
 They might want to gain an understanding of the core programming fundamentals before moving on to more advanced courses such as 20483B: Programming in C#.

-*Course Cost listed does not include the cost of courseware or lunch, required in your registration.
-Please refer to your Enrollment Sales Order or Invoice for the additional cost.
-If you have any questions, please contact us (email@example.com or 207-775-0244).
-Course is subject to minimum enrollment.
-Course maybe run as a virtual class.
+*Course Cost listed does not include the cost of courseware required in your registration.
+Please refer to your Invoice for the additional cost.
+If you have any questions, please contact us at firstname.lastname@example.org or 207-775-0244.
+Course is subject to a minimum enrollment to run.
+If the minimum is not met than this class may run as a live online class.